Hopding/pdf-lib/CONTRIBUTING.md

 cd pdf-lib
 ```

+> **Note for Windows Users:** You should run `git config --global core.autocrlf false` before cloning the repo.
+This will prevent the line endings from being altered and causing the unit tests to fail (see [#241](https://github.com/Hopding/pdf-lib/issues/241)).

 After cloning the project, you'll need to install the dependencies.
 All dependencies are managed within the `package.json` file.
 This means all you have to do is run:

 ```